QuantumKya/RohansMacroPad/README.md

 ![Hackpad Case](readme_images/hackpad_render.png)

 ## How I made it
 I followed the tutorial on Hackclub's website!
-It was vague at times, but it was very good at teaching me the basics of everything!
+It was very good at teaching me the basics of everything!